nis65/multiroom/README.md

         aplay -D dmix:CARD=sndrpihifiberry,DEV=0 the_girl_tried_to_kill_me.wav

 * If you can't hear anything, play with the `alsamixer` settings until you hear something.
 If this does not help, you have another issue that you need to fix.
-It does make any sense to go further until this works.
+It does not make any sense to go further until this works.

 ### Test ALSA input (if present and desired)